Dealer-related Information in Minnesota

 Some vehicles are not covered by these branding laws.
 They are:

-- Commercial vehicles weighing 16,000 pounds or more
+- Commercial vehicles weighing 16,000 lbs or more

-- High-value vehicles that are 1999 models or older, and are worth more than $5,000 before damage, or have a weight rating of more than 26,000 pounds
+- High-value vehicles that are worth more than $9,000 before damage, or have a weight rating of more than 26,000 lbs.

 Minnesota DVS offers some tips for dealers and potential buyers to avoid problems with flood-damaged vehicles.
 The first step is to review the title of the vehicle, checking for terms such as "Flood," "Salvage," "Rebuilt," or "Prior Salvage."